jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JDCloud-Distributed-Service-Framework-Level-Agreements-SLA.md

 ##### 2.7. **Fault Recovery Capability**

-JD Cloud provides 7×24 hours of operation maintenance for the cloud services of the paying users, and provides technical support by means of telephone fault reporting, and has a series of fault incident response mechanisms such as fault monitoring, automatic alarm, fast positioning, fast recovery, etc.
+JD Cloud & AI provides 7×24 hours of operation maintenance for the cloud services of the paying users, and provides technical support by means of telephone fault reporting, and has a series of fault incident response mechanisms such as fault monitoring, automatic alarm, fast positioning, fast recovery, etc.

 ##### 2.8. **Network Access Performance**

-When a user enables the JD Cloud Virtual Machines service, the user may select the public network exit bandwidth required for each Virtual Machine; the public network exit bandwidth can be configured from 1Mbps to 200Mbps.
-JD Cloud provides BGP multi-line access to ensure the quality of network access for users.
+When a user enables the JD Cloud & AI Virtual Machines service, the user may select the public network exit bandwidth required for each Virtual Machine; the public network exit bandwidth can be configured from 1Mbps to 200Mbps.
+JD Cloud & AI provides BGP multi-line access to ensure the quality of network access for users.

 ##### 2.9. **Service Resource Allocation Capability**

-JDSF provides multiple configurations and have the capacity of elastic expansion so that users can expand the container resources they use on-line according to JD Cloud configuration scheme.
+JDSF provides multiple configurations and have the capacity of elastic expansion so that users can expand the container resources they use on-line according to JD Cloud & AI configuration scheme.

 ##### 2.10. **Service Metering Accuracy**

 JD Distributed Service Framework has an accurate and transparent metering and billing system.
-JD Cloud settles and deducts charges in real time according to the user’s actual usage of JD Distributed Service Framework.
-The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud official website.
+JD Cloud & AI settles and deducts charges in real time according to the user’s actual usage of JD Distributed Service Framework.
+The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud & AI official website.
 The user's original billing log shall be kept for at least 3 years by default for future reference.

 ##### 2.11. **Migration Nature of Data**